b-data/.github/profile/README.md

 # About

-b-data is a company specialised in Data Science services and GPU accelerated infrastructure.
+b-data is a company specialised in Data Science services on GPU accelerated infrastructure.

 As advocates of open-source software (OSS), we sponsor